It looks like a Maserati, has a name that sounds like a small Irish fairy, and has been over sixty years in the making.

-With a name which sounds curiously like “Leprecorn”, the legendary Irish fairy who guards the Pot of Gold, it was reasonable that there should be some connection to that name.
+With a name which sounds curiously like “Leprecorn”, the legendary Irish fairy who guards the legendary Pot of Gold at the end of the rainbow, it was reasonable that there should be some connection to that name.
 As a result, Terry devised a logo for the car, consisting of “…a very individual couple of stickers on the sides which signify a tiny Leprechaun where the 3-tiered crown of the Maserati would be.”

 So, what’s the connection to Maserati?